stonefl/stonefl.github.io/_posts/2015-02-20-test-markdown.md

 date: '2016-07-13'
 ---

-[Markdown](http://markdowntutorial.com/) is a way to write web content.
-Formatting text in Markdown doesn't do anything fancy, like changing font size, color, or type in CSS, instead it only define different formatting elements through putting a few symbols, such as asterisks(`*`) and backticks(`` ` ``) around plaintext to display the plaintext as bold, headers, lists, blocks, etc. Therefore, Markdown is simplier than HTML and CSS to format your web content.
+Markdown is a way to write web content.
+Formatting text in Markdown doesn't do anything fancy, like changing font size, color, or type in CSS, instead it only define different formatting elements through putting a few symbols, such as asterisks(`*`) and backticks(`` ` ``), around plaintext to display the plaintext as bold, headers, lists, code blocks, etc. Technically speaking, Markdown is simplier than HTML and CSS to format your web content.
+This is one of the reasons why I moved my blog from Wordpress.com to Github Pages.
 <!--more-->

 This post lists out some frequently used formatting elements in Markdown.
-It is used as a quick reference to me.
+It is used as a quick reference for my daily writing.
+Some of the examples I used here come [Markdown Tutorial](http://markdowntutorial.com/), and I highly encourage you to take 5 minutes to learn how to write in markdown.

-I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.
+I strongly encourage you to [take 5 minutes to learn how to write in markdown]([http://markdowntutorial.com/](http://markdowntutorial.com/)) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**